davidmcclure/textplot/notes/kde.md

+### Failures, null results

+Where this doesn't work so well, though, is with texts that don't have any kind of pronounced semantic "shift" from section to section - or texts that don't really have sections at all, and are really just one big section.

 Anyway, I'm really just starting to tinker around with this stuff, and I'm still at the point where I've got more questions than answers.
 Some that come to mind: